PUPIL PREMIUM AT DENBIGH

-- Money allocated specifically to raise standards in attainment and achievement through academic support or ensuring are ready for learning:
+Money is allocated specifically to raise standards in attainment and achievement through academic support or ensuring are ready for learning:

-- Intervention staff target support to those pupils identified through tracking reviews who are at risk at falling behind in attainment and progress scores
+- ACADEMIC INTERVENTION: support targeted to those pupils identified through tracking reviews who are at risk at falling behind in attainment and progress scores

-- NURTUREwork through the THRIVE APPROACHwill ensure socially and emotionally vulnerable pupils are confident and secure within themselves and ready for learning
+- NURTUREwork through the THRIVE APPROACHwill ensure socially and emotionally vulnerable pupils are confident and secure within themselves and ready for learning.

-KS2 2016 SATS: FMS6 pupils at DCPS performed significantly higher than pupils nationally in Reading, Writing and Maths, and also in combined RWM.
+KS2 2019 SATS: FMS6 pupils at DCPS performed better than disadvantaged pupils nationally in Reading, Writing, Maths and Grammar, Punctuation and Spelling, and also in combined RWM.
 KS2 disadvantaged pupils perform broadly in line with non-disadvantaged pupils nationally.
 Progress rates for disadvantaged pupils were significantly above the Local Authority.